compbiozurich/UZH-BIO392/course-results/2023/Evin Capan/E-Capan-questions-day-10.md

 ### Q4
 **Based on the VEP output, which of the STR variants you identified do you expect to have the most impact?
 Why?**

 Out of the two STR variants identified, the 2nd variant (chr.
 5, pos.
-137481, ref. a, alt. agagagaga, patient_3) will have the most impact because the 1st STR variant is an intron meaning it won't be expressed or operative in the final RNA product.
+137481, ref. a, alt. agagagaga, patient_3) will have the most impact because the 1st STR variant is an intron variant meaning it won't be expressed or operative in the final RNA product.
 The 2nd STR variant is a frameshift variant causing a completely different translation from the original (reference).
 The polypeptide that will created will most likely be either be abnormally short or abnormally long and probably not functional.

 ### Q5
 **What phenotype or disease do you expect this variant to be involved with?**